libsql/sqld/docs/HTTP_V1_SPEC.md

-# The sqld HTTP API v1 specification ("Hrana over HTTP")
+# The libsql-server HTTP API v1 specification ("Hrana over HTTP")

 Version 1 of the HTTP API ("Hrana over HTTP") is designed to complement the WebSocket-based Hrana protocol for use cases that don't require stateful